National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Flora and fauna:

-This park boasts of the one-horned rhinoceros, Asiatic elephants and the King of Bardia, the Royal Bengal Tiger.
-There are 50 species of mammals in Bardia, including the leopard, swamp deer, grey langur monkeys, marsh mugger crocodile and the Gharial.
-If you're lucky, you can even spot Gangetic river dolphins!
+This park boasts of the one-horned rhinoceros, Asiatic elephants, the King of Bardia, and the Royal Bengal Tiger.
+There are 50 species of mammals in Bardia, including the leopard, swamp deer, grey langur monkeys, marsh mugger crocodile, and the Gharial.
+If you're lucky, you can even spot Gangetic River dolphins!
 The Park also houses 400 species of birds, like the Saruc crane and the Bengal Florican.
-The Babai, Bheir and Karnali rivers are home to 125 species of fish.
+The Babai, Bheir, and Karnali rivers are home to 125 species of fish.

 Activities: